1.3. Kennesaw State University’s Administrative Officers & Organization

 Student Success Services (formerly CAPS)

-Student Success Services offers a number of student developmental programs and services designed to enhance students’ personal, educational, and career success.
+Student Success Services offers a number of student developmental programs and services designed to enhance students’ personal, educational, and professional success.
 Their objective is to assist students in the process of adapting to the university.
 The website address for Student Success Services is http://www.kennesaw.edu/studentsuccessservices/.

 Career Services Center